Oscar Gonzalez Preview, Player Props: Guardians vs. Twins

-On Monday, Oscar Gonzalez (.237 slugging percentage in past 10 games, with zero homers) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 7:40 PM ET.
+The Cleveland Guardians, including Oscar Gonzalez (.237 slugging percentage in past 10 games, including zero homers), battle starter Pablo Lopez and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

 Oscar Gonzalez Game Info & Props vs. the Twins